Single Powerwall+ to Powerwall 3 Upgrade

 Prerequisites

-Before visiting the site, ensure that the updated planset is available (indicating that a site redesign was completed).
-The new site design should be compliant with all existing permits, or re-permitted according to the new design.
+- Ensure the updated planset is available (indicating that a site redesign was completed).
+The new site design should be compliant with all existing permits, or re-permitted according to the new design

 Hazards